Mahoonagh

 There are two villages within the civil parish of Mahoonagh, namely Mahoonagh and Feohanagh (Feothanach) villages.
 Mahoonagh village is the official name and it is known locally as Castlemahon (Caisleán Uí Mhathúna) village.

 There is one main street in Castlemahon and one main housing estate known as Churchview.
-There is a parish hall, a primary National School, a Roman Catholic church, two shops and two pubs, one car garage and a plant hire company within the village.
+There is a parish hall, a primary National School, a Roman Catholic church, two shops, one pub, one car garage and a plant hire company within the village.

 Location

 From Newcastle West proceed out the 'Bruff line' road (towards Kilmallock) and after 1.5 mi take the first right at the cross roads towards Kilmeedy.
 Mahoonagh/Castlemahon village is situated on the east bank of the River Deel.

 Feohanagh village is situated approximately eight kilometres further away, on the R522 on the road between Newcastle West and Dromcollogher.

 Transportation

 Road

 The Killarney/Tralee bus route passes through Newcastle West.
 The county's regional/national bus hub is located in Limerick City's Colbert Station train station.
 The bus hub has connections to various cities and towns throughout Ireland.